15 Fascinating Facts About Dictionaries That Will Make You Want to Pick One Up

 Amazon’s best-selling dictionary

 Merriam-Webster has pretty much cornered the market on Amazon dictionary sales!
-The best-selling dictionary on the site is Merriam-Webster’s Pocket Dictionary.
-The second-best seller is Merriam-Webster’s Collegiate Dictionary, and their Spanish-English dictionary is third.
-The Complete Rhyming Dictionary sneaks into the fourth spot, but Merriam-Webster products have the fifth and seventh spot too (as of press date; Amazon’s page updates hourly.)
+The best-selling dictionary on the site is Merriam-Webster’s Collegiate Dictionary.
+The second-best seller is Merriam-Webster’s Pocket Dictionary, and their The Complete Rhyming Dictionary is third.
+The American Dictionary of the English Language sneaks into the fourth spot, but Merriam-Webster products have the fifth and seventh spot too (as of press date; Amazon’s page updates hourly.)

 The most misused word?